 There's also an available Premium Interior Package that includes Red Amber semi-aniline leather upholstery along with red Amber accents on the instrument panel, steering wheel, door trim, armrests and shift knob.

 All Nissan GT-R models come standard with dual front, front side and front side-curtain airbags in addition to traction and stability control systems and a tire pressure monitoring system.

-In terms of price, form and function, the Porsche 911 Carrera Coupe in one variation or another, along with the Audi R8 are probably the most similar competitors to the GT-R, but in terms of all-out performance or image, the list of competitors becomes all kinds of crazy and ranges in price to several times that of the GT-R - somewhat of a value in the supercar world.
+In terms of price, form and function, the Porsche 911 Carrera Coupe in one variation or another, along with the Audi R8, are probably the most similar competitors to the GT-R, but in terms of all-out performance or image, the list of competitors becomes all kinds of crazy, extending to the Ferrari 458 Italia, McLaren MP4-12C and Lamborghini Huracan.